osuAkatsuki/Aika-old/README.md

 player_reporting = your server's #player-reporting id
-reports = your server's #reports id verify = your server's verify channel
+reports = your server's #reports id verify = your server's verify channel apikey = your banchos apikey ip = your server's ip
 ```
 Finish up by installing requirements.txt, and then you're on your way.
 ```